Seaside, Oregon: Geography

 The geography associated with the gradual slope of the broad sandy beaches of Clatsop Spit provide excellent conditions for the formation of beds of millions of Pacific razor clams annually.
 The razor clams attract thousands of visitors to Seaside Beach each year.
 Waves attract surfers all year round to the sandy shores.

+U.S. Route 101 passes through the city.

 Climate

 Seaside has an oceanic climate (Köppen Cfb), typical Pacific Northwest climate, bordering very closely on a warm-summer Mediterranean climate (Köppen Csb).
 It receives rainy winters and mild-to-cool summers.
 Mean high temperature in the warmest month, August, is roughly 68 F. The warmest heat waves, however, occur in September.
 The hottest day on record was 95 F, which occurred on both September 23, 1943 and September 24, 1974.
 The coldest temperature ever recorded was 5 F which occurred on December 8, 1972.